tolgaerok/nixos-2405-gnome/README.md

 **Author:** Tolga Erok
 **Date:** 10-6-2024

 This configuration is designed for the HP EliteBook Folio 9470m, optimized for Intel-based laptops with similar specifications.
-It provides a comprehensive setup including GNOME as the desktop environment, performance tweaks, power-saving configurations, and essential services.
+It provides a comprehensive setup including GNOME as the desktop environment, performance tweaks, power-saving configurations, and essential services..

 ### Key Features